defenseunicorns/zarf-docs/docs/3-zarf-basics/1-zarf-packages.md

 ### ZarfInitConfig
 The init package is the package you use to initialize your cluster to be ready to deploy other Zarf packages on to.

-The init package needs to be run on every cluster you want to deploy another package onto, even if the clusters share the same host.
-Init packages will almost always be the first Zarf package you deploy onto a cluster.
-The only exception where you wouldn't use an init package first is if the machine you are deploying onto doesn't have a k8s cluster running yet, in those situations you can build a package that installs the k8s cluster itself (assuming you don't want the k3s option that the init package offers).
+**The init package needs to be run on every cluster you want to deploy another package onto, even if the clusters share the same host.** If you don't have a cluster running yet, the init-package can help with that too!
+The init-package has a deployable k3s cluster as a component that can optionally be deployed onto your machine.
+An init-package will almost always be the first Zarf package you deploy onto a cluster since other packages will often depend on the services the package installs onto your cluster.
+> Note: The only exception where you wouldn't deploy an init package first is when you don't have a k8s cluster yet, you don't want to deploy with the k3s distro built into the init-package and you have a package that deploys your preferred distro.
+In those situations, you can deploy the distro package first, then the init-package, and then whatever other packages you want.)

 While initializing, Zarf will seed your cluster with an container registry so it can have a place to push images that other packages will need.
-The init package will also optionally deploy other functionality to your cluster, such as a git-server to push repositories to, or a simple PLG logging stack so you can monitor the things running on your cluster.
+The init package will also optionally deploy other functionality to your cluster, such as a git-server to push git repositories to, or a simple PLG logging stack so you can monitor the things running on your cluster.

+#### Using the init-package
 You initialize your cluster by running the command `zarf init`, which will search your current working directory for a file that matches the name `zarf-init-{ARCHITECTURE}.tar.zst` where the `ARCHITECTURE` matches the architecture of the host you are running on.
 If the machine your are deploying onto has a different machine architecture, you will have to specify the name of the architecture you are deploying onto.
 For example, if you are on a arm64 machine but are deploying on a amd64 machine, you will run `zarf init zarf-init-amd64.tar.zst`

 At the end of the day, init packages are just like other packages, meaning they can also be run with `zarf package deploy zarf-init-{ARCHITECTURE}.tar.zst`

 Init configs are not something you will have to create yourself unless you really want to customize how your cluster is installed / configured (i.e. if you wanted to use the init process to install a specifically configured k3s cluster onto your host machine), and even then it is often easier to create a specific package to do that before your run the init package.

-The registry seeding has a unique solution to the 'chicken or the egg' problem of having to get an image of the container registry onto the cluster before you actually have a container registry on the cluster to push to.
-If you're interested in how we solved that problem you can read about it [here](/docs/zarf-advanced/seeding-the-zarf-registry).

 ### ZarfPackageConfig
 'ZarfPackageConfigs' is any package that isn't an init package.
 These packages define named capabilities that you want to deploy onto your cluster.